wp-cli/wp-cli.github.com/_posts/2016-02-04-restful-wp-cli-update-2.md

     wp @wpapi tag create

-In the example preceeding, `@wpapi` is an alias for both the target and authentication.
+In the example preceding, `@wpapi` is an alias for both the target and authentication.

 In this hypothetical universe, aliases would also be injected into the WP-CLI runtime: